Giada Nizzoli Giada Nizzoli

 5 copywriting mistakes you’re probably making if you write about your own business

-As a website copywriter & brand messaging consultant, I have a superpower: whenever I bump into a business website, I can immediately tell whether it was written by a professional copywriter or the founder (or a cheap UpWork writer).
+As a website copywriter & brand messaging strategist, I have a superpower: whenever I bump into a business website, I can immediately tell whether it was written by a professional copywriter or the founder (or a cheap UpWork writer).

 Here are the copywriting mistakes I’ve encountered the most.